PratikAwaik/video-library/README.md

 # Video library

-A video based application where you can upload videos, give them title and description.
+A video based application library where you can upload videos, give them title and description.
 Browse videos uploaded by other users and upload your own.

 Check it out [here](https://vidext-video-library.vercel.app/).